bank8426/try-next-nextauth-tailwindcss-shadcn-postgresql-neon-drizzle-redis-resend-vercel/README.md

   return "active";
   ```

-  - So I change it to code below instead
+  - So I changed it to the code below instead

   ```ts
   ✅